Software Quality Assurance: The Backbone of Business Resilience

 Software quality metrics

 Measuring quality typically poses a significant challenge as it’s complex to quantify.
-The following software metrics are worth considering:
+The following software metrics are worth considering.
+Calculating them along with KPIs for the team regularly will provide you with a feeling of confidence.

 Metric